Length 11.3 km (7 miles), terrain: flat, with small hillside along river

 For other running routes, see Route List.

 Here's a great riverfront run along the Hudson, along the upper west side of Manhattan.
-Riverside Park lines an 80-block-long section of the Hudson, and provides a great, uninterrupted waterfront trail, plus a collection of other parallel paths winding through its lawns, sports fields and trees.
-We'll just follow the lower, 60-block section, between 72nd Street and 129th, but you could continue up to the George Washington Bridge and beyond, further north.
+Riverside Park lines an 80-block-long section of the Hudson, and provides a great, uninterrupted waterfront trail, plus a collection of other parallel paths winding through its lawns, sports fields and woods.
+This route will follow the lower, 60-block section, between 72nd Street and 129th, but you could continue up to the George Washington Bridge and beyond, further north.

 There's something great about having a free horizon off across the river, an experience you don't find elsewhere inland on Manhattan.